These are the statements we hear all the time. Every proponent of fracking says the same thing.

 Regulations lag well behind the science, particularly in public health.
 Gas wells are allowed within a few hundred meters of homes, schools and hospitals, despite studies showing harmful health effects up to 3 km away.
 Instances of water contamination, spills, leaking wells and earthquakes are the same as everywhere.
 Canada has not forced the industry to set aside nearly enough money – by far – to properly and safely close tens of thousands of abandoned oil and gas wells.

+Perhaps, but are these the jobs we really need?
+The health impacts are significant.
 The number of jobs and the economic benefits of shale gas are always greatly overstated.
 As the entire industry is mired in debt, it has continually cut costs by automating more tasks and laying off workers.
 High paying skilled jobs on the drilling rigs are almost always staffed by experienced hands from elsewhere, meaning that generally only lower level and temporary jobs are offered to local workers.
 Currently, many NB employers cannot find people to fill jobs.
 Meanwhile, young people leave the province for “better” jobs.
 Are temporary and highly dangerous shale gas jobs the kind that will keep our young people here?

 In contrast, the renewable energy field is exploding with jobs.
 In the US, the number of jobs producing solar electricity exceeds the number of jobs in coal, oil and gas.